Regenchen/Regenchen.github.io/index.md

 []() <!--as blank line-->

 - **Hangzhou No.2 High School of Zhejiang Province \| 2013 - 2016**
+  + The school serves as a permanent venue of Harvard Summit for Young Leaders in China.

 []() <!--as blank line-->
 []() <!--as blank line-->

 ## Contact

 - [LinkedIn](https://www.linkedin.com/in/-yuchen-jin)